appteamfbu2019/askandlearn/README.md

 - [x] During sign up,user can connect through Facebook, and we will extract basic information through there
 - [ ] Profiles of people with basic information (age, areas of expertise, educational levels) that user can tap through
 - [x] Tab to access the user's 'matches'
+- [x] Segue to access the user's messages from the 'matches' tab
 - [x] Tab to access the user's 'messages'
 - [x] Implement Basic messaging function using Parse Chat
 - [ ] Filters that the user can instantiate to make it easier to find people they want to learn from (categories)